jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

     (iv) a stormwater environmental performance standard made under section 139A of the Water Services Act 2021; or (c) the condition relates to administrative matters that are essential for the efficient implementation of the relevant resource consent.
 (2) Subsection (1) does not limit this Act or regulations made under it.
-(3) This section does not limit section 77A (power to make rules to apply to classes of activities and specify conditions), 106 (consent authority may refuse subdivision consent in certain circumstances), or 220 (condition of subdivision consents).
+(3) This section does not limit section 77A (power to make rules to apply to classes of activities and specify conditions), 106 (consent authority may refuse subdivision consent in certain circumstances), 106A (consent authority may refuse land use consent in certain circumstances), or 220 (condition of subdivision consents).
 (4) For the purpose of this section, a district or regional rule or a national environmental standard is applicable if the application of that rule or standard to the activity is the reason, or one of the reasons, that a resource consent is required for the activity.
 (5) Nothing in this section affects section 108(2)﻿(a) (which enables a resource consent to include a condition requiring a financial contribution).